Text Tells the Cost: Predicting and Analyzing Repayment Effort of Self-Admitted Technical Debt: Discussion

-Furthermore, we observed significant differences in the lines added (LA) and lines deleted (LD) between the two types of changes.
-In particular, SATD repayment changes involve fewer lines added (LA) and more lines deleted (LD) compared to non-SATD changes.
-This pattern extends to files, with SATD changes showing a lower number of file added (FA) and a higher number of file deleted (FD) compared to non-SATD changes.
-A possible explanation for these differences is that non-SATD changes are more likely to involve feature implementation, which typically adds more lines and files while deleting fewer.
-In contrast, SATD repayment changes may involve more refactoring, which requires modifying and deleting lines of code and files rather than adding new ones.
+\myparagraph{SATD Repayment Resembles Refactoring, Not Feature Development} Our results show that while SATD and non-SATD items require similar total lines changed (131.5 vs.\ 132.7), the nature of the changes differs markedly.
+SATD repayment involves fewer lines added and more lines deleted compared to non-SATD changes, a pattern that extends to files as well (lower FA, higher FD).
+This suggests that SATD repayment is predominantly a refactoring activity (i.e., removing and restructuring problematic code) rather than adding new functionality.
+This contrasts with the findings of Wehaibi et al.\ \citep{wehaibi2016examining}, who reported significantly higher effort for SATD changes.
+The discrepancy likely stems from differences in SATD identification methods: our study uses commit messages, while theirs relied on 62 code comment keywords \citep{potdar2014exploratory} that may capture more severe SATD items.

-Regarding the significance level of code changes, our findings demonstrate that SATD repayment changes involve a substantially higher number of code changes across various significance levels compared to non-SATD, suggesting that repaying SATD creates more ripple effects.
-This indicates that \textbf{addressing SATD may require more extensive and diverse code modifications, impacting multiple aspects of the codebase}.
-A possible explanation for this observation is that SATD items may be more deeply embedded within the code, necessitating a greater degree of intervention to resolve.
-For practitioners, this emphasizes the importance of early detection and resolution of SATD items in order to minimize the impact of these ripple effects and maintain code quality.
+\myparagraph{SATD Repayment Creates Larger Ripple Effects} Despite similar direct resolution effort, SATD repayment changes involve a substantially higher number of code changes across all significance levels compared to non-SATD changes (effect size = 0.08 for MCC and HCC, p $<$ 0.05).
+This indicates that addressing SATD may require more extensive and diverse code modifications that impact multiple aspects of the codebase.
+A possible explanation is that SATD items tend to be more deeply embedded within the code, necessitating broader intervention.
+For practitioners, this emphasizes the importance of early detection and resolution of SATD to minimize ripple effects.